Please ensure Javascript is enabled for purposes of website accessibility

 What is Strict Liability?

 Strict liability is a legal standard for holding a party liable for damages even when they didn’t act negligently.
-The strict liability standard applies to certain types of personal injury cases, such as:

 When strict liability applies, the injured party won’t need to prove that the defendant acted improperly.
 However, there are still some possible defenses to a strict liability claim.